Vidittamrakar21/Vidittamrakar21/README.md

 ### Hi there 👋

-### <div align="center">I'm Vidit,  aspiring frontend developer 👨‍💻   from India, who loves  learning new programming languages and technologies.
+### <div align="center">I'm Vidit,  aspiring frontend developer 👨‍💻   from India who loves  learning new programming languages and technologies.
 I’m highly motivated and  extremely passionate about developing 🚀</div>

 - 🔭 I’m currently pursuing B.Tech in Computer Science and Engineering from JUET   Guna, Madhya Pradesh.